-To access the Internet from any computer connected to your wireless modem router, launch a browser such as Microsoft Internet Explorer or Firefox.
+To access the Internet from any computer connected to your wireless modem router, launch a browser such as Microsoft Internet Explorer or Mozilla Firefox.
 You should see the wireless modem router's Internet LED blink, indicating communication to the ISP.

-Using Push 'N' Connect (WPS) to Configure Your Wireless Network
+Using Push 'N' Connect (WPS) to Add Wireless Devices

-If your wireless clients support Wi-Fi Protected Setup (WPS), you can use this feature to configure the router's SSID and security settings and, at the same time, connect the wireless client securely and easily to the router.
-Look for the symbol on your client device.
-WPS automatically configures the SSID and wireless security settings for the router (if the router is in its default state) and broadcasts these settings to the wireless client.
+If your wireless clients support Wi-Fi Protected Setup (WPS), you can use this feature to connect the wireless client securely and easily to the router.
+Look for the router symbol on your client device.1